gvwilson/sensibleadventures/nardica/nardica.md

 Wales smiled.
 "There is that," he agreed.
 "And---ah, here we go."
-He stood and brushed his hands on his trousers as the door across from them swung open with soft pneumatic whoosh, revealing that it was as thick as Iffy's slab mattress.
+He stood and brushed his hands on his trousers, his only sign of nervousness as the door across from them swung open with soft pneumatic whoosh.
+It and the wall were as thick as Iffy's slab mattress.
 Armor?
 Soundproofing?
-She didn't have time to wonder before Doctor Johel came in.
+She didn't have time to wonder before Doctor Johel beckoned them to join her.
 "The governor will see you now," she said.
 "But I'm afraid you'll have to leave those here."